Campbell River Soul Cyclers

 Winston Churchill said “We make a living from what we earn; we make a life from what we give...
 What we do for ourselves dies with us, but what we do for others lives forever”.

 I believe Hospice is a very important organization for the services it provides for end-of-life and the ones left to grieve.
-I also am a strong believer that contribution is important. it is important to give back to your community.
+I also am a strong believer that contribution is important.
+It is important to give back to your community.
 So, with these beliefs, I am passionate about Hospice and have gratitude that I have time to be of service.
 I was involved with Hospice when it started 30 some years ago but had to retire as I had started my own business.
 When I was very young my father died and an Aunt that had been an important caregiver also passed.
-From these experiences, at such an early age my life was woven with death and dying...
+From these experiences at such an early age, my life was woven with death and dying...
 I was afraid of death...I made life decisions based on this fear.
 So for me, I have loved the learning and the knowledge I have learnt from my involvement with Hospice.
 It is now my desire to shed light on a subject that many find dark.

 I’m supporting Hospice for very personal reasons and because I think it is very important to die in peace, with dignity and without pain.
-My personal reasons revolve around my Mom who just passed this last December.
+My personal reasons revolve around my Mom who just passed recently.
 Her last days were spent in comfort and loving care at the Charlottetown Hospice facility on PEI.
 This was an incredible space that not only catered to my Mom but in many ways to our whole family and friends as well.
 The staff were amazing and ran the gambit of very young to experienced.
 They were all supportive, they made us feel that this was our space.

 I guess we will all be at this stage of our lives at one point.

 Having a team to help raise money just makes it more fun and collectively gives you a bigger impact right away.